bebaloo/University-schedule/README.md

 ### Student

 - Can view own schelude flow
-- Schould see schedule according with selected date/range filter
+- Schould see timetable according with selected date/range filter

 ### Tutor

 - Has all possibilities as a Student
-- Can update schedule: change classroom, date of lesson, etc. or cancel lesson
+- Can update timetable: change classroom, date of lesson, etc. or cancel lesson

 ### Admin